Nowhere in Africa: Plot

 In 1938, the Redlich family flees to Kenya from Leobschütz in Silesia, Nazi Germany, to escape the increasing persecution of the Jews.
 Walter, a former lawyer, finds work as a farm manager and sends for his family.
 His wife Jettel has trouble adjusting to life in Africa, although their daughter Regina quickly adapts to her new environment, easily learning the language of the country and showing interest in local culture.
 Regina soon forms a close friendship with the farm's cook, Owuor, who helped save Walter's life when he contracted malaria.
 The only German contact that Jettel has is through a friend of Walter's named Süsskind, an ex-German who has lived in Africa for years.
 Jettel asks Süsskind why he was never married, and he states that he had a habit of falling in love with married women.

 When war breaks out, the British authorities round up all German citizens and intern them, including Jews, separating men from women.
-The Redlichs' marriage begins to deteriorate and Walter accuses Jettel of not wanting to sleep with him since he is only a farmer.
+The Redlichs' marriage begins to deteriorate and Walter accuses Jettel of not wanting to have sex with him since he is only a farmer.
 Jettel sleeps with a German-speaking British soldier to secure work and a home on a farm for the family, and Regina and Walter both find out.

 Walter decides to join the British Army and wants Jettel to go to Nairobi with him, but she refuses and stays to run the farm with Owuor.
 Regina is sent to an English boarding school, and is kept there for years, only being able to come back every so often during the harvest season.
 Jettel becomes fluent in Swahili and runs the farm competently, gaining an appreciation for African culture and hard work that she did not have before.
-During this time, Jettel and Süsskind develop a relationship; she kisses him, but he seems to decline to have a relationship (whether they slept together or not remains unclear).
+During this time, Jettel and Süsskind develop a relationship; she kisses him, but he seems to decline to have a relationship (whether they had sex or not remains unclear).